dice-project/DICE-Deployment-Service/tools/README-extract-blueprint-parameters.md

 Introduction
 ------------

-This tool complements the [blueprint updater tool](README-update-blueprint-parameters.md).
+This tool complements the [blueprint updater tool].
 It creates a configuration file containing the values of the parameters in the blueprint as expressed in the options file.